-GCC banking sector reported drops in net profit in year 2010.
-It was seen to be another very difficult year on account of defaults by many banks and companies as well as loses related to the unpaid loans still not disclosed.
-The GCC governments should make efforts to stimulate credit and support financial order and supervision.
+In fact, GCC banking sector in general reported drop in net profit in year 2011 which seen to be another very difficult year as a result of many banks and companies defaults as well as loses related to the unpaid loans.

 Investors Bank was also not immune to the prevailing economical slowdown.
-The Bank suffered a drop in the market prices of "held for trading investments" to the tune of US\$ 3,402,560 (2009: US\$ 69,453).
-Additionally the Bank had to make net provision for impairment of US\$ 22,089,835 (2009: US\$ 17,771,243) on account of a drop in the market value of its real estate, held for sale investments and revaluation of receivables.
-Hence, the Bank reported a net loss of US\$ 27,277,875 (2009: US\$ 21,216,840) for the year ended 31 December 2010.
+The Bank suffered a drop in the market prices of "investment at fair value through statement of income" to the tune of US\$ 404,662 (Four Hundred four thousand six Hundred and sixty two US Dollar).

+Additionally the Bank had to make net provision for impairment of US\$ 2,876,991 (Two millions Eight Hundred Seventy Six and Nine Hundred Ninety one U.S. Dollar) on account of a drop in the market value of its real estate investments and revaluation of receivables and the drop in market prices of Investment at fair value through equity.

-During the year 2010 the Bank did not undertake any new investment transactions, except exiting from certain investments.
+During the year 2011 the bank did not undertake any new investment transactions.
+The Bank focused on generating liquidity through renting its buildings, exiting from certain investments and reducing its expenses.